wrenoud/nos-fpm/markdown/chapter_5.md

 Additionally, a digital directory listing of data on the transfer media should be created and compared to the original file structure.
 The field unit shall include this directory listing, as a text file named to reference the transmittal letter number, in the data submission package.
-This directory listing can be generated and automatically sent to a text file by typing “dir /s submission directory name > transmittal reference number.txt” (e.g., dir /s H12345 > RU-2-06.txt) at the Windows Command Prompt.
+This directory listing can be generated and automatically sent to a text file by typing “dir /s submission directory name &gt; transmittal reference number.txt” (e.g., dir /s H12345 &gt;
+RU-2-06.txt) at the Windows Command Prompt.

 To ensure that a complete data recovery is possible in case of lost mailings or media problems, the procedures below shall be followed by each field unit when submitting final digital survey data to AHB or PHB:
-•	 Verify that backups of all data being submitted have been made and are securely stored.
+* Verify that backups of all data being submitted have been made and are securely stored.
 Backups must be in a format that can be readily restored at the receiving Hydrographic Branch.

 *Page 182*

 ------------------------------------------------------------------------------------------------------------------------

-•	 Review the content of all backups and deliverable digital media to ensure they are complete, accurate, and structured in accordance with OCS specifications.
+* Review the content of all backups and deliverable digital media to ensure they are complete, accurate, and structured in accordance with OCS specifications.

-•	 Retain the backup for a survey until notified by AHB or PHB that the data have been successfully archived and the Survey Acceptance Review has been completed (Survey Acceptance Review is only required for processed data).
+* Retain the backup for a survey until notified by AHB or PHB that the data have been successfully archived and the Survey Acceptance Review has been completed (Survey Acceptance Review is only required for processed data).